-CAUTIONARY NOTE REGARDING FORWARD LOOKING STATEMENTS
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS

-This prospectus contains forward-looking statements that involve substantial risks and uncertainties.
+This prospectus may contain certain forward-looking statements that involve substantial risks and uncertainties.
 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "estimate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions intended to identify statements about the future.
 These statements speak only as of the date of this prospectus and involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 These forward-looking statements include, without limitation, statements about the following:

-- our lack of operating history; - our plans to develop and commercialize our product candidates; - the timing of our planned clinical trials for CTx-1301, CTx-1302, and CTx-2103; - the timing of our NDA submissions for CTx-1301, CTx-1302, and CTx-2103; - the timing of and our ability to obtain and maintain regulatory approvals for CTx-1301, CTx-1302, CTx-2103, or any other future product candidate; - the clinical utility of our product candidates; - our commercialization, marketing and manufacturing capabilities and strategy; - our expected use of cash; - our competitive position and projections relating to our competitors or our industry; - our ability to identify, recruit, and retain key personnel; - the impact of laws and regulations; - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act; - our plans to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives; and - our estimates regarding future revenue, expenses and needs for additional financing.
+- our ability to regain compliance with the continued listing requirements of Nasdaq; - our lack of operating history and need for additional capital; - our plans to develop and commercialize our product candidates; - the timing of our planned clinical trials for CTx-1301, CTx-1302, and CTx-2103; - the timing of our NDA submissions for CTx-1301, CTx-1302, and CTx-2103; - the timing of and our ability to obtain and maintain regulatory approvals for CTx-1301, CTx-1302, CTx-2103, or any other future product candidate; - the clinical utility of our product candidates; - our commercialization, marketing and manufacturing capabilities and strategy; - our expected use of cash; - our competitive position and projections relating to our competitors or our industry; - our ability to identify, recruit, and retain key personnel; - the impact of laws and regulations; - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act; - our plans to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives; and - our estimates regarding future revenue and expenses.